JeDaYoshi/Blargboard-Plus/README.md

 You can access the official DevBoard for Blargboard Plus [here](http://tierage.net/board).
 A stable download of Blargboard Plus is available in [this forum thread](http://www.tierage.net/board/?page=thread&id=5).
 This repo is for unstable development.
 Feel free to download this to use for your board, but expect it to explode in your fa- er, have a few issues.
 Yeah.

 ## Installation
+Upload the files of Blargboard Plus to an FTP server, and that's really it.
+Make sure to have a MySQL database handy.

 Installation is really easy, actually.
 Just navigation to /install.php on your board, fill out the info, and your done.
 You're going to need PHP 5.3 at minimum, and MySQL doesn't matter as long s it's recent.

 I might nuke this installer in the future, so keep an eye out for that.
 Why?
 You should know why if you're familiar with Blargboard's story.